In this post, you can find my tips and tricks for creating Stop Motion. You can also check out my first Stop Motion video.

 Let’s start with the basics.
 What is Stop Motion?
 Stop Motion is an animation technique.
-It involves taking a lot of photographs and in between each two sequential photographs, you change a scene a little bit.
+It involves taking many photographs, and in between every two sequential photographs, you change a scene a little bit.
 For example, you take a photo of a toy, move it a little and take another photo.
-You repeat this process many times and in the end, stitch the photographs together.
-When you play them quickly (for example 30 frames per second) you will get a movie where the toy moves by itself.
+You repeat this process many times and, in the end, stitch the photographs together.
+When you play them quickly (for example, 30 frames per second), you will get a movie where the toy moves by itself.

-First stop-motion films were made more than a 100 years ago.
-And many older cartoons, especially clay cartoons were made using stop motion.
+First stop-motion films were made more than 100 years ago.
+And many older cartoons, especially clay cartoons, were made using stop motion.

 Now let’s dive into the steps of preparing a Stop Motion:

 - Planning: first of all you need to decide what you want to show.
 For a simple movie you can envision it (as I did), but for a more complex one, you need to make a plan (draw a scenario).
 At this stage, you should also decide on the playback speed.
 Most common speeds are 10, 25 and 30 frames per second.
 Thus, if you want to use 10 fps and you want 10-second video then you will need 100 frames.

 For my video, I selected 10 fps because it has a more “Stop Motion” look and requires fewer photos.

 Another important tip is to know where you will be using the final video.
 The aspect ratio of most videos (16:9) is different than of a camera (3:2).
 Thus keep in mind that parts of the photos might be cropped.

 - Technique and equipment: when creating a sequence of shots all of them should look the same in order to blend seamlessly.
 This means that the camera should be on manual and the aperture, shutter, ISO and in most cases focus will be preset and not changed during the whole sequence.

 Also, keep in mind that making a sequence takes time, and sometimes a lot of time.
 Thus, if you rely on natural light, this can be problematic.